catherineray/catherineray.github.io/_posts/2022-02-23-stop-staring-and-compute-automorphism-groups-of-curves.md

   - "math"
 ---

 Let’s compute the automorphism groups of some curves.
 Often presented as an insurmountable task, we must couragously go forward.
 There are many ways to do this!
-We will be using 3 different algorithms for this.
-If you do not have sage math working, you can use [the sagecell emulator](https://sagecell.sagemath.org/).
+We will be using 3 different algorithms, so choose according to your taste.
+If you do not have SageMath installed on your computer, you can use [the sagecell emulator](https://sagecell.sagemath.org/).

 ## Directly into your terminal using SageMath